ros2/ros2_documentation/source/How-To-Guides/Releasing/First-Time-Release.rst

 `Add New Release Repositories <https://github.com/ros2-gbp/ros2-gbp-github-org/issues/new?assignees=&labels=&template=new_release_repository.md&title=Add+new+release+repositories>`_ issue template.

-Now, you must for the ros2-gbp maintainers to create an empty release repository for you.
+Now, you must wait for the ros2-gbp maintainers to create an empty release repository for you.
 Once the release repository is available, you should have push access to it.
 Note the release repository's url because you'll need it later.